temporalio/documentation/docs/content/why-temporal.md

 </Tabs>

 Again, it is important to note that this is working application code that directly implements the business logic.
-If any of the operations (aka [Activities](/docs/concepts/activities)) take a long time, the code is not going to change.
+If any of the operations take a long time, the code is not going to change.

 It is completely okay to be blocked on `chargeCustomerForBillingPeriod` for a day or more if the downstream processing service is down or not responding.
 In the same way, it is a completely normal operation to sleep for 30 days directly inside the Workflow code.